sermonindex/sermondownloader2.0/README.md

 # Sermonindex Downloader 2.0

-This project is developed to provide the easy app based navigation for all sermons available on [sermonindex](sermonindex.net).
+This project is developed to provide the easy app based navigation for all sermons available on <a href="https://www.sermonindex.net">sermonindex</a>.
 The goal is to aid users to cate local copy of sermons by downloading them.
 User has choice to download single or all sermons of a desired speaker.
 This app is cross platform and should work seamlessly on Windows, MAcOS and Linux (debian) without any issues.

 ## Getting Started